 What I am advocating is that you think about the impression you want to make - your brand - and actively take steps to manage it.

 There are two parts to this process.
 Firstly, you have to decide what you stand for - what your USPs are, who you are aiming at and how you want to position yourself.
 Then you need to make sure that all aspects of your business are in line with this.

 It's about applying your values to everything you do, clearly and consistently.

 There are many small firms that have seen real financial benefits as a result of improving their brand.
 Branding expert and author Fiona Humberstone has worked with many one-man-bands and small businesses.
 "We helped a management consultant with her branding," says Fiona.
 "We redesigned her proposal document as well as providing a new logo and website.
 As a result, every proposal that she has made that year was accepted - a 100% success rate."

-Mark worked with a company called Exhilaration some years ago that sold experience days out and was run by a husband and wife team that loved sky-diving.
+Mark worked with a company called Exhilaration some years ago that sold experience days out and was run by a husband and wife team who loved sky-diving.
 The business came to a crossroads when it had to develop its online presence.

 "It was a tiny company with a tiny marketing spend," says Mark.
 "The name was good - Exhilaration summed up what they did - but their communications were very dry and didn't convey the excitement of what they were selling at all."